WSAN: 20th century

-Disco and country music

-By the end of the 70s, WSAN switched to a pop and disco format.
+In 1978, 95.1 WEZV, now WZZO, switched from easy listening to album rock.
+By the end of the 1970s, WSAN switched to a pop and disco format.
 Then, as disco faded, WSAN flipped to country music in 1980.
-By September 1982, it changed to a big band/adult standards format called "Unforgettable".
+By September 1982, it changed to a big band–adult standards format called "Unforgettable".
 WSAN played the hits of the 1940s, 1950s and 1960s, with a small number of soft rock selections from the 1960s and 1970s.

 In 1983, still operating as WSAN, the station evolved into more of a popular MOR music format under the catchphrase "Unforgettable II".
 It expanded to playing the soft hits of the 1950s through the 1980s.

-WXKW

-In spring 1985, WXKW at 104.1 FM switched formats from country music to soft adult contemporary, and changed its call letters to WAEB-FM.
-With no other FM country stations in the Lehigh Valley, WSAN returned to country music and adopted the WXKW call letters.
+In spring 1985, WXKW at 104.1 FM switched formats from country music to soft adult contemporary, and changed its call sign to WAEB-FM.
+With no other FM country stations in the Lehigh Valley, WSAN returned to country music and adopted the WXKW call sign.

 Station operations were at least partially owned for decades by the Musselman Family, beginning with B. Bryan Musselman's 1928 purchase of WCBA, until 1992, when Holt Broadcasting purchased WXKW.
 Holt also owned local stations WZZO at 95.1 FM and WKAP at AM 1320.
 The country music format was maintained until 1993.
-WXKW then switched to a satellite oldies format, after WKAP AM 1320 dropped the format to return to easy listening.
+WXKW then switched to a satellite Oldies format, after WKAP AM 1320 dropped the format to return to easy listening.

 In 1996, Holt Broadcasting sold WZZO and WXKW to Capstar, which already owned WAEB and WAEB-FM.

-WKAP

 The WKAP call letters and format then moved from AM 1320 to replace WXKW's call sign.
-WKAP used a Westwood One easy listening format, playing a blend of standards and soft oldies/adult contemporary songs.
+WKAP used a Westwood One easy listening format, playing a blend of standards and soft Oldies and adult contemporary songs.
 Capstar merged with Chancellor Media in 1999, making WKAP 1470 an AM/FM station.
 At the beginning of 2001, Clear Channel Communications merged with AM/FM.
 Federal regulations limited the number of Lehigh Valley stations Clear Channel could own.
 They opted to sell WEEX and WODE to Nassau Broadcasting Partners, and kept WAEB, WAEB-FM, WZZO, and WKAP.

+21st century

-In November 2001, a few days after Oldies 99.9 FM WODE switched to classic rock hits, WKAP switched back to playing oldies songs from 1955 to 1973.
+In November 2001, a few days after Oldies 99.9 FM WODE switched to classic rock hits, WKAP switched back to playing Oldies songs from 1955 to 1973.
 Many of the air staff on WKAP came from WODE when the formats of the two stations changed.
-The station was popular, as it was the only oldies music station in the Lehigh Valley, with music from the 1950s, 1960s and early 1970s.
+The station was popular, since it was the only Oldies music station in the Lehigh Valley, with music from the 1950s, 1960s and early 1970s.
 This format aired successfully for almost five years.